bestit/symfony-commercetools-customer-prices-bundle/README.md

     container:            customer-prices
     fields:

-        # Please provide the name of the custom object value field which saves the article id.
+        # Please provide the name of the custom object value field which saves the article id / number.
         article:              article

-        # Please provide the name of the custom object value field which saves the customer id.
+        # Please provide the name of the custom object value field which saves the customer id / number.
         customer:             customer

-        # Please provide the name of the custom object value field which saves the money objects for the price.
+        # Please provide the name of the custom object value field which saves the price object.
         prices:               prices
 ```